reachmihirpatel/my-current-resume/README.md

 ## Viewing or Updating the Resume
-Feel free to explore the latest version of my resume through the `MihirPatel_Resume.pdf` file.
+Feel free to explore the latest version of my resume through the `MihirPatel_Resume_Feb2025.pdf` file.

 Thank you for visiting, and please don’t hesitate to reach out if you have any questions or opportunities to discuss!